AlonBarak-dev/Ex2-OOP/README.md

 ### 7. How to run the Jar file <br>

    - In this section we will explain how to run the JAR file in your computer. <br>
-   - First, make sure you downloaded the jar file to your computer: <br>
+   - First, make sure you have downloaded the jar file to your computer: <br>
-   - Go to OUT -> go to artifacts -> go to Ex2_jar -> Ex2.jar is the file. <br>
+   - Go to OUT ⮕ go to artifacts ⮕ go to Ex2_jar ⮕ Ex2.jar is the file. <br>
    - Later, open the command line in the folder that consists the following: <br>
       - Ex2.jar file <br>
       - The file of the init building you wish to run from the command line <br>